First United Methodist Church of Junction

 Today, Kimble County continues to embrace its rural character and agricultural heritage.
 It is known for its picturesque landscapes, including the beautiful South Llano River State Park.
 The county's economy is primarily driven by agriculture, including livestock, hunting, and pecan farming.
 With its combination of natural beauty, historical significance, and thriving rural lifestyle, Kimble County remains a charming part of Texas.

-This timeline provides a condensed summary of the historical journey of Kimble County, Texas.
+This timeline provides a concise overview of the key events in the history of Kimble County, Texas.